Parrot fever

 - Contact with contaminated surfaces, cages, or equipment.

-What are the symptoms of the disease in birds?
+Symptoms of the disease in birds

-Signs you may see in parrots include:
+Signs you may see in infected birds include:

 Management and treatment